rsanchez/Deep/README.md

 ## Installation

-Add this to your `composer.json`:

-    "require": {
-        "rsanchez/deep": "~1.1"
-    }

-Or run the command in your terminal:
+Run this command in your terminal:

-    composer require "rsanchez/deep" "~1.1"
+    composer require rsanchez/deep

 ## Setup